playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 > Huh?

-Okay okay, let's take a step back.
+Okay, okay, let's take a step back.

-While Angular doesn't [utilize a virtual DOM (VDOM) like React and Vue do](/posts/ffg-fundamentals-side-effects#rendering-committing-painting), it _does_ keep track of what is and isn't rendered.
+While Angular doesn't [use a virtual DOM (VDOM) like React and Vue do](/posts/ffg-fundamentals-side-effects#rendering-committing-painting), it _does_ keep track of what is and isn't rendered.

-To do this, Angular utilizes a compiler to create intelligent "template functions" when a component has a `template` (or `templateUrl`) field associated with it.
+To do this, Angular uses a compiler to create intelligent "template functions" when a component has a `template` (or `templateUrl`) field associated with it.

 This means that: